-Our small closets need the most help and since we don’t expect you to get all Marie Kondo and dump everything (god forbid!), we take advice from Clea and Joanna to group, stack, and layer for an efficient fit even in the tiniest spaces.
+Our small closets need the most help and since we don’t expect you to get all Marie Kondo and dump everything (god forbid!).
+We’ve got to take the easy route by grouping, stacking, and layering for an efficient fit even in the tiniest spaces.
 Jewelry and purses need a home, hangers need a re-do (no wire hangers!), and all-those-shoes.
 Small closets mean that every space is valuable real estate and we’ve got the best organizational products to use every square inch.

 Small Walk-In Closet Organization Ideas

 The best way to organize is by taking everything out of your closet and starting fresh, and that includes a new closet shelf system kit.
 This Rubbermaid kit is an all in one, it has everything you need!
 You don’t need to pay for an overly expensive closet storage company to come measure out, this is really a DIY project that can be done in a few hours.
 As long as one wall in your closet is at least 3 ft. wide, you can do it.
 Re-imagine your clothes all hung, folded and stored where you can actually see them.
 Maybe for the very first time.

 You know that extra space in your closet down below your hanging jeans and/or dresses?
 This fits right there, giving you drawers where you could really use them.
 We love it for undies and bras as well as tights, belts and scarves.
 Socks are welcome, too.
 Less than 2 feet tall and one foot deep, this gives all the littles a neat, tidy home.
 There’s no reason any extra space should go unused in any closet, the real estate is just too valuable.